austindatamanagement/RetailDemo/LabGuide200.md

 -   **Configuration File:** Enter the full path for the wallet file you downloaded before, or click the **Browse...** button to point to the location of the file.

 -   **Service:** There are 3 pre-configured database services for each database.
-Pick **adwretail_medium** for this lab.
-For example, the database you created was named adwretail, select adwretail_medium as the service.
+Pick **adwretail_low** for this lab.
+For example, the database you created was named adwretail, select adwretail_low as the service.

 *Note* : SQL Developer versions prior to 18.3 ask for a **Keystore Password.** Here, you would enter the password you specified when downloading the wallet from ADW.